Cooperative Leadership Certification Program

 We designed this training to strengthen and build embodied, dynamic, and intentional shared leadership!

 Which of these benefits would improve your current situation?

 - A comprehensive approach to participatory management

-- Shared power in your team for social change
+- Tools for truly sharing power in your team

 - More productive meetings with clear outcomes and much less wasted time